cadet-salzburg/_2RealKinectWrapper/readme.txt

 Version History
 ---------------
+0.9.2 Update release
+	+ ATTENTION MS SDK Users (the new installer of the MS Kinect SDK sets the environment variable wrong with a double backslash in the folder structure and this renders it unuseable for MS Visual Studio)
+	+ changed OpenNI to work with AutoCalibration so no needed akward calibration pose anymore

 0.9.1 Update release
 	+ small name changes in the interface class
 	+ added joint orientation methods (just works for OpenNI), use hasFeatureJointOrientation() to check